 In these unprecedented times, Ellis Insurance is fielding calls from business owners asking whether their insurance policies provide coverage to help offset or cover significant losses stemming from the coronavirus pandemic.

-- What if my business is closed due to the government’s shuttering of non-critical businesses?
+- What if my business has been closed due to the shuttering of non-critical businesses?

 - If our business needs to close our doors due to exposure to the virus, would that qualify for “loss of income” coverage?

 - How is a voluntary closure of our business handled by insurance?
 What if there is a jobsite lockout?
 Lost productivity?